Visit Segesta – Hot Springs

 A small pool of hot water in the canyon

-Continuing along the canyon, you’ll find a small cave with a few centimetres of very hot water (42 degrees).
+Further down the canyon you’ll find a small cave with a few centimetres of very hot water (42 degrees).
 This cave is a real natural sauna, especially in winter.
-It’s also a vaporarium, which is particularly helpful for the respiratory tract.
+It’s also a vaporarium, which is particularly good for the respiratory tract.
 It’s also a great place for physical and mental regeneration.
-You can also take advantage of the sulphured thermal muds, which should be used in moderation.
-The cave then discharges its thermal water onto layers of clay that have been transformed deep down by microorganisms in the soil.
+You can also take advantage of the sulphured thermal mud, which should be used in moderation.

 Canyon et grotte d'eau chaude de Segesta